- Ambulatory Care

 The residents have the opportunity to participate in the University of Tennessee Teaching and Learning Program.
 This program and other educational components of the residency program enables the resident to develop teaching and training skills by participating in education programs for patients, pharmacy students, physicians, nurses, pharmacists, and other allied health practitioners.

 Applicants for the PGY1 Pharmacy Practice Residency should hold a Doctor of Pharmacy and should be eligible for licensure in the State of Tennessee no later than August 15 of the residency year.
 Applications are to be submitted through Phorcas.
 A limited number of on-site interviews are offered; all candidates are considered.
 Class rank should be uploaded by applicant into Phorcas supplemental section.
-Three references using Phorcas from direct patient care rotation preceptors are required and must comment on the following ability to organize and manage time, clinical problem solving skills, independence and resourcefulness, willingness to accept constructive criticism, and professionalism.
+Three references, with at least two from rotation preceptors, using Phorcas are required and must comment on the following ability to organize and manage time, clinical problem solving skills, independence and resourcefulness, willingness to accept constructive criticism, and professionalism.
 Deadline for application is January 1.